codio/site/source/docs/education/students.html.md

 Select a class by clicking on the class name and you will see a list of all the modules in the course.

-Even though you can seen all modules available for the course, you can only access the modules that have been specifically assigned by your teacher at that point in time.
-Assigned modules can be identified by the appearance if the 'Open in IDE' icon in the right most column.
+Even though you can see all modules available for the course, you can only access the modules that have been specifically assigned by your teacher at that point in time.
+Assigned modules can be identified by the appearance of the 'Open in IDE' icon in the right most column.

 ![](docs/education/student-modules.png)